MartinHepperle/Epson-HX-20/assembler/readme.md

 <code>D:\Epson HX-20\ASM>sim6301 stringrev.srec</code>

-Besides producing a SREC file we can also write a SYMBOL file "stringrev.sym".
+Besides producing an SREC file we can also write a SYMBOL file "stringrev.sym".
 This file contains two entries per line: the symbol name and its hexadecimal address, separated by a blank. sim6301 is not very sophisticated, but at least the additional